sparkutils/quality/docs/advanced/blooms.md

 with couldNotLoad holding a set of configuration rows that aren't possible to load (neither a DataFrameLoader token nor an sql).

-loadBlooms will process the resulting dataframe using bigBloom, value, numberOfElements and expectedFPP to create the appropriate blooms.
+[loadBlooms]( ../../site/scaladocs/com/sparkutils/quality/impl/bloom/BloomFilterLookupImports.html#loadBlooms(configs:Seq[com.sparkutils.quality.impl.bloom.BloomConfig]):com.sparkutils.quality.impl.bloom.BloomExpressionLookup.BloomFilterMap ) will process the resulting dataframe using bigBloom, value, numberOfElements and expectedFPP to create the appropriate blooms.
 Views first loaded via view loader are available when executing the sql column (when token is null).

 ## Expressions which take expression parameters